- M1 Topics in vertebrate evolution

 - M7 From genome to proteome

-Core lectures are supplemented by case studies given by outside experts on policy, economics, and conservation practice.
-There is also a field trip, a careers session, and a visit to a local conservation organisation.
+Core lectures are supplemented by case studies given by outside experts on policy and conservation practice.
+There is also a field trip, a careers session, and two class debates.

 Module Organiser: Dr Andrea Manica

 This course will take an evolutionary and ecological approach to understand how our own species interacts with its environment.
 Anatomically Modern Humans are arguably the most studied species on the planet, and provide a fascinating study system for which multiple lines of evidence (archaeology, physiology, genetics, and behaviour) can be blended to ask questions about its past and present.
 The current global distribution of our species is the result of a rapid expansion that started ~100k years ago: we will look at how our speceis evolved in its ancestral African homeland, the challenges it faced when colonising new environments and how it responded to them, and how it interacted with other species (other hominins as well as other species).
 In these contexts, we will also pay attention to the possible role of culture and its effect on the structure of human societies.